Stays · Northern Europe · The Verdict

 Best for: Wellness, silence, couples, families, winter experiences, sauna culture.
 Classic bases: Savonlinna, Mikkeli, Jyväskylä region, Finnish Lapland (Levi, Saariselkä).
 Best season: June–August (summer); December–March (winter, Northern Lights).

-For travellers arriving from the UK or continental Europe, a private charter into Reykjavik via JetLuxe keeps the arrival simple — Keflavík International Airport is well-set-up for private aviation and the transfer to the city takes 45 minutes.
-A 4WD hire vehicle is essential for the highland roads and strongly recommended for any itinerary extending beyond the Golden Circle.
+For travellers arriving from the UK or continental Europe, a private charter into Reykjavik keeps the arrival simple — Keflavík International Airport is well set up for private aviation and the transfer to the city takes 45 minutes.
+A 4WD hire vehicle is essential for the highland roads — our Iceland F-road expedition guide covers exactly which routes need one — and strongly recommended for any itinerary beyond the Golden Circle.

 Strengths